-Emphasis is given to advanced grammatical patterns, such as the subjunctive mood and the passive voice.
-Conversation based on everyday vocabulary is encouraged, to help students develop further their listening and speaking abilities.
+This course provides students the opportunity to develop further their listening and speaking abilities.
+The course places emphasis on intermediate grammatical patterns, such as the subjunctive mood and the passive voice.
+Conversation based on everyday vocabulary is encouraged.
+(G9- A) (G9A)